HackDehZack/ZacksProfessionalPortfolio2023/README.md

 This project is licensed under the MIT License.

 Contact
-If you have any questions or feedback or just want to connect, feel free to contact me.
+If you have any questions or feedback or want to connect, feel free to contact me.
 You can find my contact information below:

 Email: [Zackseriousemail@gmail.com]
 LinkedIn: [www.linkedin.com/in/joel-koford-03b6aa25b]